Shiny White Suburban

 So, I did nothing.

 The groundhog dug labyrinthine tunnels under my shed, displacing a foundation of crushed stone and growing fat on my gardens.
 I pushed chicken wire into the ground; it dug under it.
-I bought a gallon of coyote piss and sprinkled it around the garden beds, rolled a smoke bomb into its burrow, but nothing worked.
+I sprinkled a gallon of coyote piss around the garden beds, rolled a smoke bomb into its burrow, blasted Metallica into the entrance hole.
+But nothing worked.

-Frustrated by the amount of destruction it had caused in under a month, I messaged a guy I knew from Instagram, who was always posting about returning to his ancestral roots and food sovereignty.
-I’d seen pictures of him enjoying groundhog tacos, so I wrote to see if he’d like some more.
-He was in, he replied, and he would be there to harvest the groundhog as soon as I was ready.
+Frustrated by the amount of destruction it had caused in less than a month, I messaged a guy I knew from Instagram who was constantly posting about returning to his ancestral roots.
+A process inseparable, he’d argued, from establishing food sovereignty.
+I’d seen a picture of him at a picnic table taking a big bite of a taco filled with groundhog meat, so I wrote to see if he’d like more.
+He was in, he replied, and he’d be there to harvest the groundhog as soon as I was ready.

-The tip is dull, he admitted, but I can’t discharge a firearm within city limits.
+The tip could be sharper, he acknowledged, but I can’t discharge a firearm within city limits.

-Thirty agonizing minutes later, when the groundhog finally stopped moving, I walked him back to his car.
-Tossing the body to the pavement, he leaned into the backseat of his car to grab a plastic bag when the groundhog lifted its head from the pavement and attempted to drag itself away.
+An agonizing hour later, the groundhog finally stopped moving, and I walked him back to his car.
+Tossing the carcass to the pavement, he leaned into the backseat to grab a plastic bag when to my horror, the groundhog lifted its head from the pavement and attempted to drag itself away.
+It’s back legs weren’t working, so it didn’t get very far, and it’s intestines, now on the outside, left a dark smear of blood and shit across my driveway.

 Dude!
 I yelled, jumping backwards.
 What the fuck?!

-I can’t believe this thing isn’t dead yet, he muttered, grabbing a mallet from the back seat of his car.
+I can’t believe this thing isn’t dead yet, he muttered, grabbing a rubber mallet from the trunk of his car.

 *

-Weeks later, when bloody incisors continued to gnaw at my sleep, I wrote to He Who Carries A Dull Spear.
+Weeks later, when rodent incisors continued gnawing the edges of my sleep, I wrote to He Who Carries A Dull Spear.

-I feel horrible about how much the groundhog suffered, I wrote.
-I should have spoken up and I didn’t, so I’m writing to see if there’s a better way to harvest future groundhogs?
+I feel horrible about how much that groundhog suffered, I wrote.
+I should have said more, but I didn’t, so I’m writing now to see if there’s a better way to hunt future groundhogs?
+Something quicker, and more humane?

 Attached to his message were photos of dark purple meat, vacuum-sealed, stacked neatly in a mini fridge.

 Sharpen your spear?
-I suggested, then snoozed him for 30 days.
+I suggested, and unfollowed him.

 *